FlavioAvdulla/holbertonschool-shell/io_redirections_and_filters/README.md

 `[me@linuxbox me]$ sort < file_list.txt > sorted_file_list.txt`

 As we can see, a command can have both its input and output redirected.
 Be aware that the order of the redirection does not matter.
 The only requirement is that the redirection operators (the "<" and ">") must appear after the other options and arguments in the command.

+## Pipelines

+The most useful and powerful thing we can do with I/O redirection is to connect multiple commands together to form what are called pipelines.
+With pipelines, the standard output of one command is fed into the standard input of another.
+Here is a very useful example:
+[me@linuxbox me]$ ls -l | less

+In this example, the output of the ls command is fed into less.
+By using this "| less" trick, we can make any command have scrolling output.